tucker-furniss/Linux-LANDIS-II-Extension-Output-Biomass/README_OutputBiomass2.2.txt

 ##########################################################

 NB.
 It is recommended that you use Git for version control and change tracking.
-This means cloning the Extension-Base-Harvest reposotory to your local machine.
+This means cloning the Extension-Output-Biomass reposotory to your local machine.
 Help with Git functionality can be found in the ProGit Manual (freely available) as a .pdf (https://git-scm.com/book/).
 A very straighforward Windows/Git interface is "git BASH" (available at https://git-for-windows.github.io/)